NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/configure-tunnels/origin-configuration.md

 | --- | ------------- |
 | `""`     | Certificate Authority Pool |

 Path to the certificate authority (CA) for the certificate of your origin.
-This option should be used only if your certificate is not signed by Cloudflare.
+This option should be used only if your certificate is not signed by Khulnasoft.

 ### noTLSVerify